Canaccord Genuity (:) Receives Average Recommendation of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero analysts that are covering the firm, Marketbeat reports.
+Shares of Canaccord Genuity (:) have received a consensus rating of “N/A” from the zero research firms that are presently covering the stock, MarketBeat reports.

 About Canaccord Genuity